Arizona Art Therapy in the Treatment for Substance Abuse

 - Other clinical and community environments

-How Art Therapy Helps Patients
+How Art Therapy Helps Patients in Recovery from Addiction

 Art therapy takes place in individual or group settings with an art therapist who helps patients tap into their inherent ability to create.
 In the process, physical, emotional and mental well-being are enhanced.
-This type of therapy is helpful for patients of disease, trauma, mental health conditions and addiction.
+This type of therapy is helpful for patients with disease, trauma, mental health conditions and addiction.

 For addiction treatment patients who have experienced trauma leading to their substance abuse, creative and self-expressive therapy can help them work through the trauma to overcome the hold it has on daily life and mental health.
 Such traumas include those from abuse, combat, crime, disease, injury and natural disaster.